 Kitchen notes

-- Cold pie crust: the galette dough must be cold when you put it in the oven.
+- Cold pie crust: the galette dough must be cold when you place it in the oven.
 This will ensure that it doesn't turn soggy.

-- Purchased dough: if in a hurry, a store-bought pie crust of puff pastry works very well.
+- Purchased dough: if in a hurry, a store-bought puff pastry pie crust works very well.

 - Apples: I favor Granny Smith, the green ones, but you can use any baking apple.
 Remember that red apples are sweeter, as will the tart after it's baked.
 You might want to add a squeeze of lemon juice after sprinkling with the cinnamon sugar unless you're looking for a sweeter dessert.